LYNN NEARY, Host:

 Connie Johnson-Cage, a lieutenant colonel with the Air National Guard, smiles at the sight of so many of them here.

-Lieutenant Colonel CONNIE JOHNSON-CAGE (Air National Guard): Because what do we typically see on TV?
+CONNIE JOHNSON: Because what do we typically see on TV?
 We see men fighting in the war.
 We see men veterans.
 We never hear about the women who are in the back supporting the men.
 Now that we have women on the battlefield as well, we need to understand that we are all inclusive and we are all veterans.

-Ms. KIM RUSHING (Navy Veteran): All this stuff is all men's stuff.
+KIM RUSHING: All this stuff is all men's stuff.
 I'm a woman and I served my country, and that's what I get is men's stuff.

 MORRIS: The Veterans Administration lags behind the surge of women joining the military.
 Though Patricia Hayes, the VA's national director of Women's Health Services, says it's come a long ways in the past couple of decades.

-Dr. PATRICIA HAYES (National Director, Women's Health Services): First of all, the woman might say that she walked in, and she felt like she was walking a gauntlet.
+PATRICIA HAYES: First of all, the woman might say that she walked in, and she felt like she was walking a gauntlet.
 There'd be a lot of men sitting in the waiting room.
 No images of women veterans.
 And maybe the clerk would have said: Gee, are you here for your husband?

 MORRIS: As recently as three years ago, only about a third of VA Hospitals and clinics offered women's care.
 Hayes says that soon all of them, more than a thousand facilities, will provide gender specific treatment.